ACJI Survey Reveals Big Gains from Executive Coaching in Justice Field

 Removing Barriers, Unlocking Potential

-The survey results showed that many justice leaders expressed interest in coaching but noted barriers, including cost, time constraints, and uncertainty about access.
 Over half said they would pursue coaching if it were offered at no cost, or if they had a clearer understanding of its potential benefits.
-This highlights an opportunity for agencies and associations to build coaching into leadership development strategies, much like the private sector has done for years.
+This highlights an opportunity for agencies and associations to embed coaching into leadership development strategies, as the private sector has done for years.

 How to Match With the Right Coach